Request for Proposals: Digital Humanities and Arts Curricular Incubation

 - access to technical infrastructure and support through ITS,

 - programming and consultation resources from OASIS.

-If selected, instructors will coordinate closely with incubator personnel to plan and prepare for spring course activities.
+If selected, instructors will coordinate closely with incubator personnel to plan and prepare for fall course activities.
 Support elements might include:

 - developing web spaces for course projects,

 - planning and coordinating data- and/ or GIS-oriented activities,

 - planning related to archival and digitization activities,